lnxjedi/gopherbot-doc/doc/src/Security-Overview.md

 ## Elevation
 Finally, if the user passes the authorization check, the robot will then check for elevation if a given command is listed in `ElevatedCommands` or `ElevateImmediateCommands`.
 Elevation behaves similarly to `sudo`, in that the user may be required to supply a second form of authentication (mfa / 2fa) before an action is allowed.
 Individual elevation plugins may be configurable with a timeout for `ElevatedCommands`, such that a user can continue to perform elevated operations for a period of time before re-authentication is required.
 As the name suggests, `ElevateImmediateCommands` will _always_ require mfa, and should therefore be used sparingly, especially if the mfa method is onerous (e.g. `totp`).

+Some elevators use a human approval flow instead of personal MFA.
+The built-in [`builtin-userapproval`](security/userapproval.md) elevator lets a configured approver approve or deny a sensitive command.

 # Hardened Design

 ## Privilege Separation